-A Federal Direct Loan will not be processed until the Master Promissory Note and entry loan counseling have been completed.
+A Federal Direct Loan will not disburse until the Master Promissory Note and entry loan counseling have been completed.

 There is a 1.072% origination fee.
+Fees will change for loans disbursed starting October 1, 2014 to 1.073%.
 Visit the Direct Loan Servicing website for more information.

 Electronic Debit Account (EDA): If you repay your loans through the EDA repayment option, you will receive a quarter point (.25%) discount on your interest while in repayment.